The determining role of covariances in large networks of stochastic neurons: Introduction

-Here, we propose a new way to generalize the Wilson--Cowan model to include covariances between the activities of neural populations.
-The idea is to first build a stochastic process to model the dynamics from the microscopic point of view of individual neurons, and then to use this process to obtain a nonautonomous differential equation that models the same dynamics, but from the macroscopic point of view of neural populations.
-This nonautonomous differential equation poses a moment closure problem (see \cite{kuehn_moment_2016} for an extensive discussion), which can be solved while still considering both first- and second-order moments.
+Here, we propose a new way to generalize the Wilson--Cowan model to explicitly include refractory fractions of neural populations as well as covariances between their activities (including the variance of each activity).\footnote{Throughout the text, unless specified otherwise, we will use the term ``covariances'' to refer both to variances---since a variance is the covariance of a random variable with itself---and to covariances of distinct random variables.} Our main goal is to improve the quality of the mean-field model's prediction of the network's activity while keeping the model relatively simple.
+To construct our model, the idea is to first build a stochastic process to model the dynamics from the microscopic point of view of individual neurons, and then to use this process to obtain a nonautonomous differential equation that models the same dynamics, but from the macroscopic point of view of neural populations.
+This nonautonomous differential equation poses a moment closure problem (see \parencite{kuehn_moment_2016} for an extensive discussion), which can be solved while still considering both first- and second-order moments.

 The moment closure framework has not been very popular in computational neuroscience so far, but it has been extensively used in other areas of mathematical biology during the last decades.
-In particular, it has been used to include covariances in compartmental models in epidemiology \cite{levin_individuals_1996, keeling_effects_1999, joo_pair_2004, sharkey_deterministic_2008, cator_second-order_2012, kiss_exact_2015} as well as in population dynamics models in ecology \cite{matsuda_statistical_1992, sato_pathogen_1994}.
+In particular, it has been used to include covariances in compartmental models in epidemiology \parencite{levin_individuals_1996, keeling_effects_1999, joo_pair_2004, sharkey_deterministic_2008, cator_second-order_2012, kiss_exact_2015} as well as in population dynamics models in ecology \parencite{matsuda_statistical_1992, sato_pathogen_1994}.
 One of the main advantages of this method is that it reveals precisely where covariances can have an effect on the dynamics.
-Moreover, it allows a more systematic treatment of the neurons' refractory period, as it has been done in \cite{painchaud_beyond_2022}.
+Moreover, it allows a more systematic treatment of the neurons' refractory period, as it has been done by \textcite{painchaud_beyond_2022}.